-- Available on the New Jersey tMHFA website July 26-August 20. - Includes the following: - Part I: Contact and organization information. - Part II: Short-answer questions. - Part III: teen Mental Health First Aid (tMHFA) training questions. - Part IV: Attachment and key dates - Only applications that are complete and submitted will be reviewed. - Should take approximately 20 minutes to complete. - Should be completed by an employee familiar with the school's or organization's workforce training and general mental health support.
+- Available on the New Jersey tMHFA website July 26-August 20. - Includes the following. - Part I: Contact and organization information. - Part II: Short-answer questions. - Part III: teen Mental Health First Aid (tMHFA) training questions. - Part IV: Attachment and key dates - Only applications that are complete and submitted will be reviewed. - Should take approximately 20 minutes to complete. - Should be completed by an employee familiar with the school's or organization's workforce training and general mental health support. - Preview application questions on the New Jersey tMHFA website.